oclipa/csharp-cheat-sheet/README.md

 <div id="interview-refvsout">
   <button type="button" class="collapsible">+ `ref` vs `out` vs `in`
 <code class="ex">
-ref: forces an existing object to be passed by reference into a method.
+ref: forces an existing object to be passed by reference into a method (in C#7, can also return by ref)
 out: forces a method to assign a value to a variable before returning.
 in: prevents a method from changing the passed in object.
 </code>